berdal84/microBattleTank/README.md

 # MicroBattleTank's lua scripts
 This repository contains some MicroBattleTank's [ShiVaEngine](https://shiva-engine.com/) Scripts written in lua.

-I'm in a cleaning process of by 10 years old ShiVaEngine video game project.
+I'm in a cleaning process of my 10 years old source from by old ShiVaEngine video game project.
 So scripts will come here AIM* by AIM.
 By the way I'll not share the AIM since they are binary files.

 The idea behind that is to show my ShiVaEngine programming skills.